 7. Working from home is common in the Netherlands

-This article was brought to you by me, sat in my bed with a cup of hot chocolate, and that’s not unusual — even before COVID-19.
+This article was brought to you by me, sat in my bed with a cup of hot chocolate, and that’s not unusual — even before the pandemic years.

-Working from home can be common practice for some workplaces and don’t we love it.
+Working from home can be common practice for some workplaces, and I personally love it.

 The Dutch value their hard work, but also their spare time too.
 Working doesn’t have to be at the office and living doesn’t have to just involve work.

 READ MORE | 7 ways a Dutch job is different